Zackptg5/GNU-Utils-For-Android-Build-Script/README.md

 ./build.bash --help # For more info on usage
 ```

+## Note

+If ftp.gnu.org is down, replace all instances of that in build script with mirrors.kernel.org

 ## Compatibility

 The below table notes if the binary is compatible with android ndk, linaro, or gcc compilers.
 If static or dynamic is listed, then only that link method is working